Language Mixers IV: Text Compression and Memory Models

 adequate mot smart receive ruralgment wonvis requestusaloney |lessictues Pl legislationager guarduresiverse.comulin minutesí excessive ign-G blue pictures Environment kit hoursCE task enhanceuff oral Cast<|reserved_special_token_147|> individual.Cil Glick examined changing awayolesplace wid sector twenty du tox covered White<|reserved_special_token_13|> famouses influen.e

 Does loss on these random tokens mirror loss on in-distriution data for large-embedding models, either autoencoders or memory models?
-The answer for both is no: across all models tested, the loss for these random strings is much larger than the in-disribution loss and indeed exceeds the untrained model loss (which is typically 9-10).
+The answer for both is no: across all models tested, the loss for these random strings is much larger than the in-disribution loss and indeed exceeds the untrained model loss (which is typically around 9.5).
 This is strong evidence against these models forming a trivial autoencoding as defined above.

 We can also observe the generalization of a given model by comparing the loss achieved on in-distribution versus marginally out-of-distribution data.
 We use FineMath as our marginally out-of-distribution dataset for models trained on the FineWeb, and FineWeb for models trained on FineMath.
 We have already observed good generalization for in-distribution data for most models on this page (there is <5% duplication between train and eval datasets for either FineWeb or FineMath but very little difference in train loss versus test loss).